Frequently Asked Questions

 Find answers to commonly asked questions about lupus and BENLYSTA.

-If you’re looking for additional support, the BENLYSTA Cares Support Team can help.
+Looking for additional support?
+The BENLYSTA Cares Team can help.

 Call 1-877-4-BENLYSTA (1-877-423-6597) Monday to Friday, 8 AM to 8 PM ET.